largehadroncollider/lhcSiteSource/content/resumereviews.md

 - 15 minute one-on-one sessions with attendees during your shift
 - Honest, actionable feedback on how a resume reads from the perspective of someone who actually makes hiring decisions
 - Helping attendees, many of whom are self-taught, career-changing, or non-traditional, frame their real skills in language that lands
-- A commitment of at least one two-hour block across Friday or Saturday
+- A commitment of at least one two-hour shift across Friday August 7th or Saturday 8th 2026

 ### How to Volunteer

 - Fill out the [volunteer form](https://cryptpad.fr/form/#/2/form/view/f5k42x5Sn0V9WmvvY9JZgder3lnfoYde2Z4f6QUp6t8/) with your background, the kind of hiring or management experience you have, and which two-hour blocks you are available for
+- Please pick more than one shift, if possible, so we can organize around your availabilities
 - When accepted, you will get access to our volunteer system where you can sign up for your shifts closer to the event
 - Once enough volunteers have registered, we will close the registration